- QCOM Tour Registration

 Advanced registration is required.
 CASPer™ is administered by an external testing company.
 There is a total fee of $20 associated with CASPer™ which is not part of the QCOM application fee.
 It consists of a $10 test fee + a $10 distribution fee which is paid directly to the testing company upon registration.
 These fees are waived for applicants eligible for the AAMC-FAP.
 Additional score reports may be forwarded to other schools requiring CASPer™ for $10 each.

-Numerous test dates are available beginning in May.
+Numerous test dates are available during the year.
 Applicants should schedule in sufficient time to allow for the reporting of results by the due date of their supplemental application information when requested.
-We will not accept scores from tests taken past the November 2018 test dates.
+We will not accept scores from tests taken past the November 2019 test dates.
 Therefore, early scheduling is advised and applicants should anticipate a 4 week turn around in score reporting.
 Consideration for interviews will not occur until these scores are officially reported to us.

 Specific information about registering for CASPer™ is included at www.takecasper.com.
 A sample scenario of a CASPer™ question may also be seen at this website.
 Please check their website on a regular basis for test date changes.